NEW! Free Nurse Discovery Call for New PatientsBook now

 When it comes to sleep disorders, conventional treatments may include any combination of pharmacological, lifestyle, herbal or other treatments that are commonly used to treat sleep issues.
 So, if you have had chronic sleep issues for 3 months or more and you are not satisfied with your current or past treatments, you may be eligible for medicinal cannabis access.

-Specialised medicinal cannabis clinics like Polln can pair you with an expert Cannabis Clinician to review your condition and health goals to see if medicinal cannabis is right for you.
+Specialised medicinal cannabis clinics can pair you with an expert Cannabis Clinician to review your condition and health goals to see if medicinal cannabis is right for you.

 Learn more about medicinal cannabis access in Australia.